sakthiece08/spring-transaction/README.md

 ### Spring Transaction

 #### Transaction helps to manage and maintains atomicity of multiple transactions performed within a method.
-So the data is
+So the data is consistent and its integrity is maintained.

-consistent and its integrity is maintained.
+**@Transactional annotation types:**

 * REQUIRED : Join an existing transaction or create a new one if not exist (When all transactions will either succeed or failure completely)
   ![name-of-you-image](https://github.com/sakthiece08/spring-transaction/blob/master/src/main/resources/images/Required.jpg)